veres-one/did-veres-one/README.md

 // See Configuration below for list of options const options = {mode: 'dev', httpsAgent, hostname: 'localhost:12345'};
 const veresDriver = v1.driver(options);

-// this can now be used with did-io, or directly
 ```

 ## Configuration